You don't want to spend a ton of money on an expensive knife. This is why you're looking for the best chef's knives under 100 dollars.

 - Exceptional sharpness - slices tomatoes like a dream.

-- Easy to hone and resharpen.
+- The 8-inch chef's knife is easy to hone and resharpen.

 - Superior balance prevents fatigue during food preparation.

 - A lightweight knife that may not be the best knife for cutting bones or squash.

 When looking for a knife, even for the best chef's knife under $100, there are some things a buyer should consider .

 Be aware that price does not always equate to quality.
 The best chef's knives are not always the most expensive.

 You can find a solid knife at many different price points.
 Thus, it is important to look at elements such as quality in the steel and knife construction.

 Any knife you buy should be able to take the abuse of regular duty in your kitchen.

 You want the handle to hold up to wear and tear, so you should look for elements that hold the handle on firmly.

 The blade on a good knife also should be made of high-quality materials, be rust-resistant, and be able to withstand daily work and cleaning without breaking or chipping.